 I am a high earner (physician) and am in the 1% of income earners based on the 2013 Economic Policy Institute.
 So I am doing pretty well, but despite my income, I am not wealthy.
 To be wealthy based on this Fortune article you need $2.4 million.
 To be financially comfortable you

 Additionally, my blog is by no means a home run.
 I have about 6,000 to 9,000 views a month.
 A far cry from the 100,000 to 400,000 views others receive in a month.
 Needless to say, my site is not breaking the bank.

-That being said, today I want to talk to you about 4 reasons saving for retirement is hard for high-income earners, particularly physicians.
+That being said, today I want to talk to you about 4 reasons saving for retirement is hard for people making 6 figures, particularly physicians.

 Many high-income earners have large amounts of student debt.

 I personally came out of medical school in 2005 with about $200,000 in student debt.
 This was at a relatively low interest rate of 3.65%.
 Those were the good old days.
 Students now are coming out with loans ranging from $200,000 to one orthodontist who has over a million in debt!

 That’s a lot of money to pay back and is not easy to do, particularly as interest keeps accruing.
 Most medical professionals do not start paying off their debt until after they are done training in residency or fellowship which can be 3 to 8 years after medical school.
 In that time, interest from both college and medical school is building leading to a much larger amount owed then what was originally taken.

 Even in my case, I came out with $176,000 in debt in 2005 but by the time I started paying it down in 2012, it had ballooned to over $200,000!
 So before I had a real job, I was already under a mortgage-amount of debt.
 Remember, compound interest is your friend or enemy depending on if you know how to use it.